acastilloferia/UdacityDataEng_Capstone/README.md

 * Save to parquet (append mode) to outdata_path+"immigrations/immigrations.parquet" partitioned by State / Year and Month.

 ### City temperatures
+Dataset provided by Udacity handled data up to 2013.
+Considering that immigration Dataset is focused on 2016, I have browsed for an alternative third party dataset with similar information updated, at least, till 2016.
+Followin url gives access to this dataset, also available in ZIP format in INPUT_DATA folder (https://www.kaggle.com/sudalairajkumar/daily-temperature-of-major-cities)
 ### I94_SAS_Labels_Descriptions.SAS and SAS_Valid_Values.py
 This file has been used to properly understand the contents of Immigration file.
 It is written in RAW text and prepared to be processed under SAS ecosystem.
 I have edited the file to generate an standard .py importable